OrchardCMS/OrchardCore/src/docs/reference/modules/Taxonomies/README.md

 !!! note
     If the display text property of the term is updated any content items will need to be republished to reflect this change.

+## Manual Ordering of Categorized Content Items

+You can enable manual ordering of categorized content items for selected taxonomies.

+To enable ordering:

+1. Edit the taxonomy.
+2. Select “Enable Ordering”.
+3. Chose an appropriate size for the pages of content items that you want to see on the ordering interface.
+You can tweak this value as needed, without interfering with the frontend.
+4. Save (publish) the taxonomy.

+After categorizing an item with a term, the item will appear at the top of the list of categorized items for that term.

+To modify the order of categorized content items for a term:

+1. Edit the taxonomy.
+2. Click “Order Items”, to the right of the term.
+3. Drag&Drop the categorized content items to the desired positions (grabbing them by the handler icon).
+There is no need to save.
+You might want to change the page size, to accommodate for more distant moves.

+On the frontend only the Published items will appear.
+But on the ordering interface you will also see the Draft versions, if they exist.
+The entries that represent the draft version of the item are decorated with an icon showing a pencil in a blue background, to the right side of the drag handle.

+The Published and the Latest (draft) versions of an item can be categorized with different terms, and/or can be placed in different positions for the same term.
+The interface allows you to position a draft before publishing the item, so that it appears on the correct position as soon as the new (or modified) item becomes visible on the frontend.

 ## Videos